Piecki, Warmian-Masurian Voivodeship

 Piecki is a village in Mrągowo County, Warmian-Masurian Voivodeship, in north-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Piecki.
-It lies approximately 14 km south of Mrągowo and 56 km east of the regional capital Olsztyn.
 It is located in Masuria.

 History

 The origins of the village date back to 1401, when Piecio (Piecek) from Muszaki and Jakusz from Radomino were granted 45 and 15 włókas of land, respectively, to establish a village.
 It was named after one its co-founders.

 Two Polish citizens were murdered by Nazi Germany in the village during World War II.